cosmos/cosmos-sdk/docs/architecture/adr-050-auto-compound-rewards.md

 the exact epoch timing or frequency, as governance can and should decide on such decisions.

+Finally, there is one additional case we need to handle.
+When a delegator changes their delegation, either by completely unbonding from a validator or redelegating to another one, we need to ensure we don't keep the `AutoCompoundRewardsRecord` in state, as they will essentially be invalid and take up space in state unnecessarily.
+To handle this case, we will utilize the `x/staking` module's hooks to remove the relevant `AutoCompoundRewardsRecord` record.
+Namely, we will perform this logic during the `BeforeDelegationRemoved` hook.
+We could also add the same check to the `AfterValidatorRemoved` and `AfterValidatorBeginUnbonding`, but for simplicity's sake, we will leave this responsibility to the delegator in that they should manually execute a `MsgDisableAutoCompoundRewards` transaction.

 ## Consequences

 ### Backwards Compatibility